Tom974/PHP-IP-Logger/README.md

 I do in fact realise that the project is not organised, as I have stated down this was a small "project" for me to learn more about PHP.

-# NOTE:
+# NOTES

-` -This code is purely written for educational purposes, and should not be used in a real environment.`
+-This code is purely written for educational purposes, and should not be used in a real environment.
+-CSS is not included in this project.
+-I don't owe any responsibility in case of any lawsuits etc.